 Yes, I’m finally back with a tutorial!
-Although I already have a tutorial on the blog for making a paper quilled rose, and another post showing the sizes of paper needed for different sized roses, I still get questions about how to make the teeny tiny roses that I make and use.
+Although I already have a tutorial on the blog for making a paper quilled rose, and another post showing the sizes of paper needed for different sized roses, I still get questions about how to make a teeny tiny paper quilled rose, since I make and us them.

 Just how tiny ARE these paper quilling roses?
 They are about 1/4″ (6mm) in diameter.
 They might be a tiny bit smaller or bigger depending on the length of paper.
 That is tiny, friends!